nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

    * basic reporting on changes in metadatasets over time, introducing (for example) creation times for `file`s and `biosample`s

-C2M2 Level 1 is designed to serve as an intermediate level of complexity (and hence an intermediate level of difficulty with respect to the preparation of compliant submissions) between Level 0's basic digital inventory and the full intricacy of C2M2 Level 2 (the most powerful and flexible research-asset metadata model that can be meaningfully generalized to represent multiple CFDE datasets).
+C2M2 Level 1 is designed to offer an intermediate tier of complexity (and hence intermediate difficulty, with respect to the preparation of compliant submissions) between Level 0's basic digital inventory and the full intricacy of C2M2 Level 2 (the most powerful and flexible research-asset metadata model that can be meaningfully generalized to represent multiple CFDE datasets).
 Accordingly, several modeling concepts (requiring the most effort to manage and produce) are left to Level 2:
    * any and all **protected data**
-   * model structures representing **experimental protocols**
+   * documentation of  **experimental protocols**
    * event-based resource generation/**provenance networks**
    * detailed information on **organizations and people** governing the research being documented
    * a full complement of **formal scientific decoration of modeled resources**
       * a comprehensive collection of features like anatomy, taxonomy, and assay type
-      * needed so as to offer deep and detailed search possibilities to research users
+      * needed to offer deep and detailed search possibilities to research users

 #### Level 1 submission process: overview